AdaSupport/docs/ada-android-sdk.md

 #### Auth Token Callback
 The SDK allows you to periodically pass JWT tokens.
-To do this you need to setup `zdChatterAuthCallback` to `AdaEmbedView`.
+To do this you need to setup `zdChatterAuthCallback` by passing the callback to `AdaEmbedView` using a lambda expression to set the property.
 If SDK requests JWT token this callback will be fired.
 ```kotlin
 adaView.zdChatterAuthCallback = {